 - Also, the orders executed get processed within no time, making it possible to benefit from short-lived trading opportunities.

-As mentioned, various buy-side firms have direct market access.
-For example, you can invest in mutual funds through an investment bank or a hedge fund.
-These investment banks will probably access the trading exchange platforms’ order books.
+To use direct market access, buy-side firms like investment banks or hedge funds can invest in mutual funds on behalf of clients.
+These investment banks and hedge funds will probably access the trading exchange platforms’ order books.
 It will help them know whether the mutual funds you wish to invest in are available or not.
 They can even suggest better trading opportunities to help you fetch more money.
 It is an example of direct market access.